 Stevens Cranberry is the leading cultivar being planted in the Northwest and seems to be one of the many planted in Wisconsin and Massachusetts.

 Cranberry Sauce!
 Dried Cranberries!
 Cranberry juice!
 These are just some of the uses for this versatile, nutritious, and very flavorful berry.
-Growing only about 6″ in height, with dainty evergreen foliage and bright-red fruit, Pilgrim Cranberry makes an attractive ornamental and fruiting ground-cover.
+Growing only about 6″ in height, with dainty evergreen foliage and bright-red fruit, Stevens Cranberry makes an attractive ornamental and fruiting ground-cover.